Menditect/documentation/additional/01-howtos/use-menditect-extension.md

 - Incorrect configuration of the constants in the Deeplink module may lead to errors in the web viewer.
 - The credentials that are used to login to MTA are stored in the Windows Account settings.
 This is done to prevent having to manually login everytime the extension is used.
 - A large number of user sessions can appear in MTA when using the extension intensively.
+- Using the extension in Studio Pro under MacOS is currently not supported.

 ## Feedback?